mcbloch/ESA/README.md

 - Automatic (lightweight) container setup using the single configuration file with port forwarding
 - Easy to test using a provided Vagrant setup.
 See the section above.
 - Users: Are defined globally and can be assigned to containers to get access.
 They will get their own user per container.
+- Retain the full power of ansible by generating config files and letting ansible use those.

 ### Notes